yh1198015532/inet/tutorials/fingerprint/doc/index.rst

 - an UPDATED file, which has the fingerprints just calculated for all lines
 - a FAILED file, which contains just the lines for the failed simulations, with the calculated fingerprint.
 This file is useful for re-running just the simulations with failed fingerprints
+- an ERROR file, which contains the lines for simulations which finished with errors, making it easier to rerun just those simulations/when specifying this file to run

 The updated file can be used to overwrite the original one to accept the new fingerprints.